GrKoR/ac_python_logger/README.md

 - date and time of current sensor state
 - temperature value

-In the logfile dallas sensor generates record like this:
+In the logfile dallas sensor generates records like this:
 ```
 Outdoor Temperature;2021-12-15 17:22:17;;[<=];AA;4.4
 ```